ju5tu5.nl

 On visual artefacts

-I've done a fews experiments using multiple CSS background patterns, please check the animate option to see wonderfull patterns emerge.
+I find these visual artifacts fascinating and did a few experiments using multiple CSS background patterns, please check the animate option and see the patterns emerge.

 Write semantic html,